dahlbaek/datapackage-py/README.md

 - locations are arrays with numeric lattide and longitude
 - Rome's location is a native JavaScript `null`

-And because there are no errors on data reading we could be sure that our data is valid againt our schema.
-Let's save our resource descriptor:
+And because there are no errors on data reading we can be sure that our data is valid against our schema.
+Let us save our resource descriptor:

 ```python
 resource.save('dataresource.json')
 ```

-Let's check newly-crated `dataresource.json`.
-It contains path to our data file, inferred metadata and our `missingValues` tweak:
+Let us check the newly-crated `dataresource.json`.
+It contains the path to our data file, inferred metadata and our `missingValues` tweak:

 ```json
 {